The Plague and Dr Caim Graphic Novel Review

 Unusual, simple, and modern, The Plague and Dr Caim surprised and delighted me.
 The very definition of “less is more”, this graphic novel is a lesson in evocative storytelling.
 The few words we get are so well curated that they are almost poetry:

 “To die well is to die gladly and wilfully.”

 It seems I am not skilled in death.

 Dr Caim is not so able

 The Plague and Dr Caim works with an art style that conjures up Polly Nor vibes – unwieldy with a quiet but perfectly placed sense of discomfort.
 Yet it is this simple, deliberate style that is so incredibly effective and that works perfectly as a vessel to tell a haunting story of tragedy, strong will, and acceptance.

-Refreshingly different and charmingly absorbing, poignant and entertaining, The Plague and Dr Caim has so much to offer in so many ways.
+Refreshingly different and charmingly absorbing, poignant and entertaining, The Plague and Dr Caim have so much to offer in so many ways.
 It’s a history lesson with a soul and a heart.
 This graphic novel personalises victims who have always been reduced to a figure of an unfathomable number.
-Throw out your textbooks and put this in classrooms instead – every one who reads it will be better for it.
+Throw out your textbooks and put this in classrooms instead – everyone who reads it will be better for it.